The Problem

 The Solution

-The reset command will copy the old commit message to a file called .git/ORIG_HEAD which you can use later:
+It’s identical to: git reset --mixed HEAD~3.
+And it will copy the old commit message to a file called .git/ORIG_HEAD which you can use later:

 Or use this, which will wipe out all your existing working files: